Security Administrators can create, modify, and delete variables in the library by using Author.

 When creating variant criteria, you should consider creating new variables rather than using your existing variables.
 Once variables have been converted into variant criteria they cannot be used as variables in topics, or used to assign variable metadata to topic or book objects.
 The check box for changing variables to variant criteria cannot be cleared when criteria are associated with variant objects.

 This option is only available when the List of Values is selected from the Type drop-down list.

-Selecting the Hidden check box enables you to hide a variable from various options in Author-it Editor and Contribute.
+Selecting the Hidden check box enables you to hide a variable from various options in Author-it Editor and quick-editing mode.
 These include the Manage Variables list, the Assign and Insert lists, and the Variable Assignments window.
 The variable remains visible in the Manage Variables window when the logged in user is a member of the library admin group.

 For example, you can use this option with variables created for assigning metadata to objects for use with plugins or the SDK.
 The variables are not used in the topic text,and so do not need to be seen by authors.
 This option should not be applied to any system variables, which are identified with the prefix "SYS_".

 When this option is selected, the Prompt Before Publish and Variant Criteria options are disabled.